DarkN117/Vein_dVRK_SOFA_simulation-Lab_Training/README.md

 3)"Simulation_scene_development": it contains all the simulation scenes, written in python.

 4)"ROS_simulation_ws": it is the ROS workspace used for final simulation test.
 One file, "gripper_info_publisher" is needed to command in real time the simulated dVRK gripper.

+Appendix:
+-"DAL" stands for "DefaultAnimationLoop"
+-"FMAL" stands for "FreeMotionAnimationLoop"
+-"RSSFF" stands for "RestShapeSpringsForceField"